-Therapists who integrate anti-racist, intersectional, and anti-oppressive approaches understand that lives are shaped by experiences of race, class, gender, ethnicity, ability, neurodivergence, sexual orientation, and other factors.
-Those who have been marginalized or oppressed need acknowledgement that their challenges and concerns neither begin nor end with their individual selves.
+Therapists who use anti-racist, intersectional, and anti-oppressive approaches recognize that people’s lives are shaped by factors such as race, class, gender, ethnicity, ability, neurodivergence, sexual orientation, and more.

 Individuals seeking therapy may worry that their experience will be misunderstood, minimized, or dismissed by a therapist.
 It is vital that a therapist provides a safe, healing space for all clients, regardless of identity or any other factor shaping their lived experience.

-Those who have been targets of racism, classism, ableism, or other forms of discrimination are often burdened with having to take initiative to address the problem.
-This can happen in the therapy space as well.
+People who experience racism, classism, ableism, or other forms of discrimination are often left to carry the burden of addressing these issues themselves.
+This can happen in therapy as well.

-It may be important for you to connect with a therapist who shares your lived experience of race, immigration, LGBTQ2SIA+ identity, or other identification.
-Or it may be adequately reassuring to know that you’re meeting with a therapist who is actively reflecting on their identity, social location or position, privilege, and the limits of their personal understanding in their work with clients.
+You may want to work with a therapist who shares aspects of your lived experience, such as race, immigration history, or LGBTQ2SIA+ identity.
+Alternatively, it may feel reassuring to work with a therapist who actively reflects on their own identity, social position, privileges, and the limits of their understanding in their work.

 Therapists working with an informed, intersectional lens will aim to understand your personal concerns and any unique barriers linked with your identity, and will: